- Add Rating Stars to your Saleforce Lead and Contact layouts

 One account can optionally be designated as a parent account.
 Any administrator users in the parent account can view any module within the child accounts.
 Non-administrator users would only be able to see data within the parent account.

 Viewing Prospect Activity in Salesforce

 Users will still only have access to the activities of records in their own Pardot account.
 The activities visualforce element in Salesforce will not show anything when attempting to view activities for a lead or contact controlled by another Pardot account.
 Since administrator users in the parent account have access to both Pardot accounts, depending on which Pardot account the parent administrator is currently logged into, the user can see the visualforce element for that respective account.

 Conflicts in Ownership

 Salesforce is always the master database when it comes to lead owner or contact owner.
 If you have the same prospect record in Pardot (based on email address) in two or more Pardot accounts, ownership will default to the owner designated in Salesforce.
-If this user does not exist in one or more of the accounts, the prospect (in Pardot) will be reassigned to the connector user (the user whose credentials are used to validate the CRM connector).
+For any Pardot account where the prospect’s assigned user is not mapped to the record owner in Salesforce, the prospect will sync, but display as Unassigned in Pardot.
 Pardot will never reassign a lead or contact that already has an owner designated in Salesforce

 Conflicts in Field Values

 As with ownership, Salesforce is also the master database for all non-Pardot specific fields (everything but score, grade, Pardot campaign, etc.).
 If you have the same prospect record in Pardot (based on email address) in two or more Pardot accounts, fields for which there are conflicts (different data in Pardot and Salesforce) will revert to the Salesforce values.

 Conflicts in Score and Grade